Fordi/wav2msu.js/README.md

 # wav2msu.js

-A library to encode audio data as MSU-1 compatible PCM.
+A library to encode/decode audio data as MSU-1 compatible PCM.

 ## Classes